Introduction: Contact Fire Poi

 - A note about Technora -

 A clean splice and tight braid is crucial to the final integrity of your poi.
-Technora actually has a higher fire resistance (932°F) than kevlar (930°F), which is why we can attach it directly to the wick, but this fire resistance drops precipitously if the braid is loose to start with.
+Technora actually has a higher fire resistance (932°F) than kevlar (930°F), which is why we can attach it directly to the wick, but this fire resistance drops precipitously if the Technora braid is loose or elbowed.
+If the tether looks sloppy near the wick, I highly recommend sewing around it to tighten it up.
 You can further prolong the life of your tethers by taking care not to submerge them when you fuel up.
-If you really want to go the extra mile, splash some water on your tethers near the wicks before you dip.

-Collect your power drill, 10mm (3/8") spade bit, 60mm wooden balls, 5-minute epoxy, stirring stick, some scrap cardboard, and your tethers from Step 2.
+Collect your power drill, spade bit, wooden balls, 5-minute epoxy, stirring stick, some scrap cardboard, and your tethers from Step 2.

-You want the hole to be just deep enough for the top of the screw eye to be just below the surface of the core once it's been screwed in all the way.
-For my ~2.3cm long screw eyes, I drilled the wide part of the spade bit just shy of 2cm into the ball.
-Thus, at the bottom of the cylindrical hole, there was a smaller hole left by the pointed end of the spade bit which the tether could screw into nicely.
+You want to drill a hole deep enough for the top of the screw eye to be just below the surface of the core once it's been screwed in all the way.
+For my ~2.3cm long screw eyes, I drilled the wide part of the spade bit just shy of 2cm into the ball (just at the edge of the where the numbers start on my drill bit — see pic).
+Thus, at the bottom of the cylindrical hole, there was a smaller hole left by the pointed end which the tether could screw into nicely.